Cryptic-19/Flutter_Project_1/README.md

 ## Module 2

-- First Commit: Implemented Log In and Authorization.
+- First Major Commit: Implemented Log In and Authorization.
-- Second Commit: Implemented automatic SAVE feature for calculations separately for each user.
+- Second Major Commit: Implemented automatic SAVE feature for calculations separately for each user.

-Will try to complete the next few tasks as soon as possible.
+- Third Major Commit: Fixed the bugs in implementation of SAVE feature and now user can also access the history log, along with delete feature.

+Module 2 is completed.